Yracyy/Daily-Cleanup-script/README.md

 Built-in tools like Disk Cleanup (`cleanmgr.exe`) are slow, require interaction, and don't cover things like browser caches, Teams cache, or crash dumps.
 I wanted something that runs automatically at logon as SYSTEM, logs exactly what it did, and never touches anything that could break an app or lose personal files.

-It's intentionally **not** run with `-WindowStyle Hidden`.
-The console window pops up briefly on login so you actually see it working — a quick visual confirmation that your device just got cleaned, instead of a background task you just have to trust is doing something.

 ## What it cleans

 | # | Category |